ApTr13/Movie-Trailer-Project/README.md

 **Note** - These python files are written in Python version 3.5.2 ...
 So you must use a version similar or above to run the Main.py on your device..... if Python is not installed visit [Python.org](https://www.python.org/)....

+**Edit** - The fresh_tomatoes.py module has been edited by me(ApTr13) for changes in css and linked data of "Storyline"....
+You can get the original unedited fresh_tomatoes.py module [here](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py)...

 **Repository Created By -**
 ```
 ApTr13